Treviso

-The city is home to the headquarters of clothing retailer Benetton, Sisley, Stefanel, Geox, Diadora and Lotto Sport Italia, appliance maker De'Longhi, and bicycle maker Pinarello.
+The province is home to the headquarters of clothing retailer Benetton, Sisley, Stefanel, Geox, Diadora and Lotto Sport Italia, appliance maker De'Longhi, and bicycle maker Pinarello.

-Treviso is also known for being the original production area of Prosecco wine and radicchio, and is thought to have been the origin of the popular Italian dessert Tiramisù.
+Treviso is also known for being the original production area of Prosecco wine and radicchio, and is thought to have been the origin of the popular Italian dessert tiramisù.

+Names and etymology

+The first mention of Treviso, albeit indirect, can be found in the third book of the Naturalis historia by Pliny the Elder, where the "Fluvius Silis ex montibus Tarvisanis" is cited.
+De vita sancti Martini by Venantius Fortunatus includes the first citation of the toponym "Tarvisus", followed, shortly after, by the Anonymous Ravennate with "Trabision".
+Numerous are also the references in the Historia Langobardorum by Paul the Deacon: "Tribicium seu Tarbision", "apud Tarvisium" etc. The most probable hypothesis is that Tarvisium, decomposable in Tarv-is-ium, is of Celtic origin: in fact, tarvos "bull" and the formant -is- typical of Gallic toponyms are recognized.
+Another theory is that it derives from the combination of two Roman terms, Ter- and -visi, in relation to the three hills (in Latin, precisely, visi), corresponding to the current Piazza Duomo, Piazza dei Signori and Piazza Sant'Andrea, on which the city was built.

 History

 Ancient era

 Some believe that Treviso derived its name from the Celtic word "tarvos" mixed with the Latin ending "isium" forming "Tarvisium", of the tarvos.
 Tarvos means bull in Celtic mythology, though the same word can relate to the lion, or Leo, in Eastern astrology.
 Others believe it comes from a word from the language of a tribe who first came to Treviso.

 Tarvisium, then a city of the Veneti, became a municipium in 89 BC after the Romans added Cisalpine Gaul to their dominions.
 Citizens were ascribed to the Roman tribe of Claudia.
 The city lay in proximity of the Via Postumia, which connected Opitergium to Aquileia, two major cities of Roman Venetia during Ancient and early medieval times.
 Treviso is rarely mentioned by ancient writers, although Pliny writes of the Silis, that is the Sile River, as flowing ex montibus Tarvisanis.

 During the Roman period, Christianity spread to Treviso.
 Tradition records that St. Prosdocimus, a Greek who had been ordained bishop by St. Peter, brought the Catholic faith to Treviso and surrounding areas.
 By the 4th century, the Christian population grew sufficient to merit a resident bishop.
 The first documented bishop was John the Pious who began his episcopacy in 396 AD.